esilver0/CATT/sslstrip-experiment.md

 to start the SSL stripping proxy.

-**Visting a site for the first time**
+#### Visiting a site for the first time

 In the Firefox window where NoVNC is running, visit

 http://nyu.edu

 for the first time.
-Verify that that the connection is over HTTP.
-If you go to nyu.edu in another tab on your computer you will see that the website supports HTTPS.

-**Visting a site that you have already established a secure connection with**
+You should verify that that the page loads over HTTP even though the web server at nyu.edu is configured to use HTTPS for all connections.
+Therefore, if we stop SSlstrip when we visit nyu.edu, the page should load over HTTPS.

 On an SSH session on the attacker, run